 Peter told Yahushua: “Though all men shall be offended because of Thee, yet will I never be offended.
 Yahushua said unto him, Verily I say unto thee, That this night, before the cock crow, thou shalt deny Me thrice (Matthew 26:33, 34).
 A little later Yahushua came to His sleeping disciples and said to them “Watch and pray, that you enter not into temptation: the spirit is willing, but the flesh is weak (Matthew 26:41, emphasis added).
 Peter loved Yahushua, and yet he ended up denying His Savior in spite of what he had just vehemently stated that he would never do.
 Yahushua understood the condition of humanity in its fallen condition.
 Paul also understood.
 “For to will is present with me: but how to perform that which is good I find not” (Romans 7:18).
 I believe we all can relate to what Yahushua and Paul are saying.
 We want to do what is right, but in the end we do what we do not want to do!

 Romans chapter 7 concludes with these words: “So then with the mind [‘knowing’, ‘willing’, ‘consenting’] I myself serve the law of Elohim [the Ten Commandments]; but with the flesh [I serve] the law of sin” (Romans 7:25).
 Are we to conclude that is where the matter ends?
 If we stop here in our experience with Elohim are we to conclude that Elohim cannot fix what is broken?
-Or if He could, that it cannot be done in the here and now?
+Or if He could, that it cannot be done in the here and now, and we have to wait until we get to heaven to expereince this deliverance?
 And that we will continue to sin right up until the time Yahushua returns and changes us?
 “In a moment, in the twinkling of an eye, at the last trump: for the trumpet shall sound, and the dead shall be raised incorruptible, and we [who are still living when Yahushua returns] shall be changed.
 For this corruptible [with the inherited, fallen, human nature] must on incorruption [no longer having a fallen, sinful, human nature], and this mortal must put on immortality” (1 Corinthians 15:52-53).

 Let us look at Romans 8:2 and the two other laws that Paul talks about in Romans.
 We have already looked at the effects of “the law of sin and death” when we read what Paul was describing in Romans 7:14-24.
 Especially in Romans 7:21 where Paul tells us he found “a law, that, when I would do good, evil is present with me."
 Again we saw in Romans 7:23 where Paul saw “another law in my members, warring against the law of my mind, and bringing me into captivity to the law of sin which is in my members."
 In both cases Paul is describing the inherited, fallen, human nature which has been passed down to us through Adam and our ancestors and which in Romans 8:2 he tells us is “the law of sin and death."